 As terms like flexibility and agility abound in IT leadership circles today, some CIOs are turning to the agile development methodology for software development.
-Agile methodologies help organizations respond quickly to market
+Agile methodologies help organizations respond quickly to market changes and spend their development time on features that will bring the most value to the business.

 Companies in that camp include British Airways PLC, which converted to agile software development in 2007, and $500 million Catalina Marketing Corp.
 (CMC), which adopted a hybrid agile/waterfall methodology for a business transformation effort after a pure agile effort failed.